✨ Professional Resume Review | Get Yours Today | Certified Experts

 Resume Failing the ATS Test

-These days, hiring managers use ATS (Applicant Tracking System) to manage the hundreds or thousands of job applications that they get, saving them effort and time.
+These days, hiring managers use an ATS (Applicant Tracking System) to manage the hundreds or thousands of job applications they receive, saving them effort and time.

 Hence, trying to create a resume for the first time without prior knowledge about how an ATS test works is a disaster waiting to happen.

-ATS identifies CVs or resumes best suited to specific job requirements or qualifications.
+ATS identifies CVs or resumes that are best suited to specific job requirements or qualifications.
 If your CV comes across as a poor fit, chances are it won’t get into the hands of the hiring manager.
-And that means one thing — no interview invitation email.
+And that means one thing: no interview invitation email.

 Negative Social Media Presence